eljeffrey/google-homepage/README.md

 # google-homepage
-This a project showing me using HTML to create a page reflecting google's homepage
+This a project showing me using HTML & CSS to create a page reflecting google's homepage